How to Make Scented Candles

 Ingredients

-One of our wonderful candle-making customers Justin Brown recommends using 1 fl oz of fragrance oil per pound of wax.
+One of our wonderful candle-making customers Justin Brown recommends using 1 fl oz of Fragrance Oil per pound of Wax.
 I think that’s a perfect proportion for fragrance oils.

 However, you may want a dash more for certain essential oils that lack the intensity of fragrance.